Sign in

 Did it stay up?
 Yes.

-Fit: Too roomy around the knee, loose below the knee.
-I should have sized down.
-Relied on strap to keep it in place.
+Fit: Roomy around the knee, loose below.
+Relied on the strap to keep it in place.

 Pearl Izumi Summit Knee Guard